0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/compiling-using-pilcom.md

 in which case the corresponding header files (`.hpp`) will be generated in the `./pols_generated` folder.

-## Restriction On Polynomial Degrees
+## Restriction on polynomial degrees

 The current version of PIL can only handle quadratics.
 Simply put, **given any set of polynomials; $\texttt{a}$, $\texttt{b}$ and $\texttt{c}$; PIL can only handle products of two polynomials at a time**,